-Typical absence seizures (previously known as petit mal) are brief (seconds in duration) generalized epileptic seizures of abrupt onset and abrupt termination.
-They have 2 essential components: (1) clinically, the impairment of consciousness (absence) and (2) EEG generalized 3 to 4 Hz (less than 2.5 Hz) spike-and-slow wave discharges.
+Typical absence seizures (previously known as petit mal) are brief (few seconds to half a minute) generalized epileptic seizures of abrupt onset and abrupt termination.
+They have 2 essential components: (1) clinically, the impairment of consciousness (absence) and (2) EEG generalized 2.5 to 4 Hz (not less than 2.5 Hz) spike-and-slow wave discharges.
+The impairment of consciousness may be conspicuous or inconspicuous, severe or less severe.
+Impairment of consciousness is prerequisite of any definition of absence seizures.
 Typical absences are clusters of clinico-EEG manifestations that may be syndrome related.
-Absences may be the only type of seizures occurring in the patient, as in childhood absence epilepsy, or may be mild and nonpredominant, as in juvenile myoclonic epilepsy.
+Absences may be the only type of seizures occurring in the patient, as in childhood absence epilepsy, or may be part of a phenotype where other seizures eg, myoclonic, are the predominant type, as in juvenile myoclonic epilepsy.
 Typical absences are fundamentally different and pharmacologically unique compared to any other type of seizures, which also makes their treatment different.
-Antiepileptic drugs effective for focal seizures may be deleterious for absence seizures.
+Antiepileptic drugs effective for focal seizures are contraindicated for absence seizures.
 In this article, the author details developments in the pathophysiology, genetics, and pharmacological treatment of absence seizures and related epileptic syndromes.

-• Typical absence seizures (previously known as petit mal) are brief (seconds in duration) generalized epileptic seizures of abrupt onset and abrupt termination.
+• Typical absence seizures (previously known as petit mal) are brief (few seconds to half a minute) generalized epileptic seizures of abrupt onset and abrupt termination.

-• The defining manifestations of typical absence seizures are impairment of consciousness and generalized 3 to 4 Hz spike-wave discharges.
+• The defining manifestations of typical absence seizures are impairment of consciousness, conspicuous or inconspicuous, and generalized 2.5 to 4 Hz spike-wave discharges.

 • Typical absences are fundamentally different and pharmacologically unique compared to any other type of seizures, which also makes their treatment different.